Sethupathi

 The Sethupathis are a Tamil clan of the Maravar community native to the Ramanathapuram and Sivaganga district of Tamil Nadu, India.
-They were from the 17th century considered independent kings who ruled the Ramnad kingdom, also known as Maravar country.
-The male rulers of Ramnathapuram also bore the title of "Sethupathi" or "protector of the bridge", which was first granted to the first Sethupathi Raghunatha Kilavan by the Thanjavur Nayaks, the bridge here referring to the legendary sacred Rama's Bridge (Adam's Bridge), while female rulers bore the title "Nachiyar".
-Among the seventy two poligars (feudal title of chieftains under Nayaka rulers) of the region, the Sethupathi stood first.
+They were from the 12th century considered independent kings in 16th century who ruled the Ramnad kingdom, also known as Maravar country.
+The male rulers of Ramnathapuram also bore the title of "Sethupathi" or "protector of the bridge", the bridge here referring to the legendary sacred Rama's Bridge (Adam's Bridge), while female rulers bore the title "Nachiyar".
+Among the 72 poligars (feudal title of chieftains under Nayaka rulers) of the region, the Sethupathi stood first.
 This special position was conferred not based upon the revenue that his kingdom generated but because of his military prowess.
 Back in the beginning of the 18th century, the Sethupathi ruler could mobilize a considerable army, about 30,000 to 40,000 strong at short notice (one week).

 Under the Madurai Nayak king Muthukrishnappa Nayak, the first recorded Sethupathi, Saidaikan who assumed the title Udaiyan Rakunatha Sethupathi was installed as ruler from 1606–1621.
 The Sethupathis who were under the suzerainty of the Madurai Nayak, gained its full independence in 1702.
 The Ramnad Kingdom lost its independence under British Empire and became a Zamindari divided into the Ramnad estate also called Greater Marava and Sivaganga estate also called Little Marava.